 In our clinic, we extract venous blood to obtain platelets which are such an easily accessible reservoir of growth factors and bioactive protein.
 After the blood is separated by centrifugation, the platelets will be activated to release its storage into the plasma.
-This activated platelet rich product will then be reinjected either intravenously and or locally into the problematic area.
+This activated platelet rich product will then be injected locally into the problematic area.
 The efficiency of this process lies in the delivery of a wide range of growth factors and proteins, performing the physiological reparative and regenerative processes.

 If we liken the human body to an automobile, the platelet rich therapy would be an oil change.
 If our vehicle needs regular servicing, our body certainly demands at least the same care!

 Website by nationchiang.com.